thomas-fossati/draft-coap-parametrized-cf/draft-fossati-core-parametrized-cf.md

 allows supplementing a Content-Format with additional media type parameters.

-This document also defines two new CoAP Options, Parmetrized-Content-Format and Parametrized-Multi-Valued-Accept, that build upon said data item to work around some of the limitations of the existing Accept and Content-Format Options.
+This document also defines two new CoAP Options, Parmetrized-Content-Format and Parametrized-Multi-Valued-Accept, that build upon the "parametrized" Content-Format data item to work around some of the limitations of the existing Accept and Content-Format Options.

 --- middle